gath-stack/gologger/README.md

 The package is built on top of **Uber's [zap](https://github.com/uber-go/zap)** library, providing both structured JSON logging for production environments and colorized console logging for local development.

+It can be also used combined with gobservability.

 ---

 ## Overview